pearsonpmcuk/codingchallenge/README.md

 Rest APIs are needed to answer the following questions:

 * Retrieve a store by id
 * Retrieve all stores in given order.
-Cities can be ordered by  name or open date
+Stores can be ordered by city name or open date
 * A store object returned by the APIs  must include an attribute indicating  how many days the store was opened for
 * Create a store .
 API signature is enough for this method.
 You can leave the implementation empty .
 API should only return 201 Created with empty body.
-* API should return JSON
+* APIs should return JSON  documents.
 * Use meaningful HTTP response codes.
 Follow the best REST API practices.

 Bonus :
 * We realize that source of data may respond slowly during peak times  .
 Cache the [source](https://github.com/pearsonpmcuk/codingchallenge/blob/master/stores.csv).The source is  guaranteed not to exceed 10mb and 10000 stores.
-* It is acceptable return a stale data up to max 1 hour.
+* It is acceptable to return a stale data up to max 1 hour.

 # What we are  looking for (and what we are not):